People

 Listen to Selvam Croos Moraes stories

-A member of Negombo’s Bharatha community, Selvam Croos Moraes reminisces about his discovery of an archive photograph of the Donoughmore Commission, in which his father was a staff member.
-He talks about his distinctive community and the challenges he faced in getting the photograph recognised as part of Sri Lankan history.
+A member of Negombo’s Bharatha community, Selvam Croos Moraes reflects on discovering an archival photograph of the Donoughmore Commission in which his father appears as a member of staff.
+He speaks about his distinctive community and the challenges he faced in getting the photograph recognised as part of Sri Lankan history.

 Recorded: September 8, 2013